groovy-tutorial/groovy-tutorial/manuscript/07/07_05_MethodParameters.md

 {lang=groovy}
 <<[Finding primes](code/07/05/find_primes.groovy)

 If I wanted to be specific about my parameter data types, the correct data type for `closure` is `Closure`.
-This lets me prepare a more static method signature of `def findPrimes(List list, Closure closure) `
+This lets me prepare a static typed method signature of `def findPrimes(List list, Closure closure) `

 One last round at this one - this time to set a return value from the `findPrimes` method.
 The code is not really different to the previous example but it throws a number of items together: a typed method signature, a closure parameter, and a return value for the method (the list of primes).